Fire Control Stations

 Over the years the functions of the stations changed.
 For example, the structure before you served as the Fort Commander's Station for nearby Fort Getty in 1921, as the overall Harbor Defense Command Post in 1934, and as the seat of the Harbor Mine Command in 1943.

 During World War II, only positions 1 and 6 were in active use.
 From here, personnel of the Harbor Mine Command, observing both the East and West Passages, were in direct communication with related facilities across the island at Fort Wetherill.
 During that war, the 243rd Coast Artillery Regiment of the Rhode Island National Guard manned the majority of the coastal defense site in the Narragansett Bay area.

 Location.
 41° 28.834′ N, 71° 23.59′ W. Marker is in Jamestown, Rhode Island, in Newport County.
 Marker can be reached from Battery Lane.
+Follow Battery Lane to the gravel parking lot you will see two paths (they make a large loop) take the left path a couple hundred feet and you will see the marker on the right.
 Touch for map.
-Follow Battery Lane to the gravel parking lot you will see two paths (they make a large loop) take the left path a couple hundred feet and you will see the marker on the right.
 Marker is in this post office area: Jamestown RI 02835, United States of America.
+Touch for directions.